 Separate words using hyphens: Separate words in URLs using hyphens (

 -).
 Even though search engines support underscores (

 _) as word separators nowadays, your readers' eyes prefer hyphens.

 - Future proof URLs by removing dates: Choose a generic URL that can be re-used year after year.
 Chances are you'll be getting links from other websites to that page and you want to harness the authority that those links pass on every year.
 So keep things stable!

 Relative URLs are URLs that don't reference the protocol, subdomain, and domain.
 For example:

 Absolute URLs are URLs that reference the full URL, including protocol, subdomain, and domain.
 For example:

 When linking to pages within your own website, it's recommended to use relative URLs, for two reasons:

-Please note, however, that it’s not recommended to use relative URLs in canonical URLs.
+Please note, however, that it's recommended to use absolute URLs in canonical URLs and hreflang.